 Federal Pell Grant: The Pell Grant is the largest need-based federal grant program and is available only to undergraduate students.
-Grants range from \$767 to \$7,395 for the 2023-24 academic year, depending on the need of the applicant.
+Grants range from \$740 to \$7,395 for the 2024-25 academic year, depending on the need and enrollment status of the applicant.
 Regularly enrolled students who are U.S. citizens, permanent residents, or eligible noncitizens with financial need may be eligible to receive a Pell Grant.
 This is an entitlement program, meaning all students eligible will receive this grant.
 A student will automatically be considered for a Pell Grant when the Free Application for Federal Student Aid (FAFSA) is submitted each year.
-A minimum of half-time (1.5 course credits) enrollment is required for eligibility.
 Any Pell Grant value listed on your Wabash aid is considered an estimate until confirmed by the U.S. Department of Education.